+ Complete Scotland's classic long-distance trail

 Typical WHW terrain as a stony path crosses the hillside

-Your holiday starts in Milngavie outside Glasgow and ends in the Highland town of Fort William.
-The most convenient airport is Glasgow with several transfer options available by bus or train, but Edinburgh and Inverness also work.
+Your holiday starts in Milngavie which is a suburb of Glasgow and ends in the Highland town of Fort William.
+The most convenient airport is Glasgow with several transfer options available by bus or train, but Edinburgh is fine and Inverness can be fun at the end.
+The train from Fort William back to Glasgow can be a highlight of the trip.
+Trains link with London and points throughout the UK.

 Travel to and from the trip is not included in the holiday price.
 We take care to give the most useful notes possible about all the travel options.
 We supply these both on booking and in your info pack, and we offer personalised tips at any point.
 The aim is that our trekkers arrange their travel by the simplest and most scenic means as suits their plan.